 5. Ragi Oatmeal Kanji Recipe

-The Ragi Oatmeal Porridge Recipe is one of the most nutritious breakfast for diabetics.
+The Ragi Oatmeal Porridge Recipe is one of the most nutritious breakfasts for diabetics.
 This Kanji recipe is made with the addition of ragi flour and oats.
-You can either make it sweet by adding jaggery, honey, or even simply chop bananas.
-You can make it savory by adding a pinch of salt and serve the Ragi Oatmeal Kanji for breakfast.
+You can either make it sweet by adding jaggery, and honey, or even simply chop bananas.
+You can make it savory by adding a pinch of salt and serving the Ragi Oatmeal Kanji for breakfast.

 6. Ragi Suger Free Cake

-Ragi cake is very simple to make and it compliments well with your breakfast tea.
-You need to add ragi flour, whole wheat flour, eggs, oil, and whisk it all well to bake.
+Another breakfast option for Indian diabetics patients is Ragi cake.
+This dish is very simple to make and it complements well with your breakfast tea.
+You need to add ragi flour, whole wheat flour, eggs, and oil, and whisk it all well to bake.
 You can also add some supersedes to make it more nutritious.

 7. Ragi Cheela

-Bajra or pearl millet is high fiber grains used in Indian for time immemorial.
-Nowadays, dieticians and nutritionists recommend it because of its benefits.
-Bajra has low GI, which means it increases blood sugar slowly as compared to other grains.
+Bajra or pearl millet is high fiber grain used in India for time immemorial.
+Nowadays, dieticians and nutritionists recommend it as a breakfast for sugar patients in India because of its benefits.
+Bajra has a low GI, which means it increases blood sugar slowly as compared to other grains.
 It also keeps us fuller for a long time.
-Bajra has many other benefits: high in proteins and amino acids, a good source of Iron and Vitamin B1.
+Bajra has many other benefits: high in proteins and amino acids, a good source of Iron, and Vitamin B1.

 8. Bajra Methi Missi Roti Recipe